Trump's attorney general pick is about to come face to face with decades-old allegations of racism

 “Well, the two positions couldn’t be more different,” he said.
 “One is the chief law enforcement officer of the United States.
 You make decisions about who’s going to get prosecuted, what laws are going to be enforced, what the priorities are going to be for the thousands of lawyers who work there, and you reach literally every corner of America and the world, for that matter.
 This is a far more important position and one that has far greater and far-reaching consequences.”

-Jason Miller, a spokesman for Trump’s transition, came to Sessions’ defence in a conference call with reporters Friday.
+Jason Miller, a spokesman for Trump’s transition, came to Sessions’ defence in a conference call with reporters when the Alabama senator was first tapped.
 He said Sessions is “universally respected across party lines.”

 “When Sen. Sessions was US Attorney, he filed a number of desegregation lawsuits in Alabama and supported a 30-year extension of the Civil Rights Act, voted for [former Attorney General] Eric Holder, and spearheaded [the] effort to give a congressional gold medal to Rosa Parks.”